courtfroehlig/DSICapstone/README.md

 - Use student survey questions to predict student confidence in an exploratory way

-- Add in teacher student survey questions to see if the model improves
+- Add in teacher student survey questions to see if the model scores improve

 - Perform a cluster analysis to better understand students’ digital confidence (with more fine-grained detail than just low/high confidence)